riceissa/issarice.com/wiki/product reviews.md

-laptops. thinkpads are the most well-known among these (in particular, this means there is the most amount of online discussion and data about them), and i had good experiences with my previous X220, so i decided to focus most of my search on getting a thinkpad. my other requirement was that i wanted to play some windows-only video games and other windows-only software like supermemo, so i was looking at getting a windows laptop.
+laptops. thinkpads are the most well-known among these (in particular, this means there is the most amount of online discussion and data about them), and i had good experiences with my previous X220, so i decided to focus most of my search on getting a thinkpad (though i did briefly look at things like dell XPS). my other requirement was that i wanted to play some windows-only video games and other windows-only software like supermemo, so i was looking at getting a windows laptop.
 One option for getting a cheap thinkpad is to buy a used one on eBay.
 However, I did